Linking engagement and performance: The social network analysis perspective: Methodology

 \subsection{Academic performance data}

-We divided students' academic performance data into two categories: past and future.
-We represented past performance by a student's pre-existing GPA prior to the MI course, which was maybe expressed on the typical 4.0 scale.
-Future performance was represented by the final grade they received in the course in full letter grades, which we recoded according to the standard grade point per unit conversion scheme (A=4.0, B=3.0, C=2.0, D=1.0, F=0.0).
-Any student who dropped was assigned a final grade of zero.
-Both of these data sets were downloaded from FIU's electronic record system; there was no missingness in either one.
-Data management and analysis was done using the statistical programming language R \cite{R, broom, dplyr}.
+For the purpose of this study, we divide students' academic performance data into two categories: past and future.
+Past performance is represented by a student's GPA prior to the MI course, expressed on the typical 4.0 scale.
+Future performance is represented by student's final grade in the course (see Fig. S1 in the Supplemental Material~\cite{supp} for histograms of past and future performance measures).
+Note that the past performance is used only as a control variable capturing prior qualifications and we do not consider gains in a pre-post format.

+In this particular class, only full letter grades are assigned, recorded using the standard grade point per unit conversion scheme (A=4.0, B=3.0, C=2.0, D=1.0, F=0.0).
+Students who drop or withdraw after the enrollment deadline are assigned a final grade of zero.
+The grades dataset was downloaded from FIU's electronic record system.
+Data management and analysis is done using the statistical programming language R~\cite{R, broom, dplyr}.